mildbyte/tRayce/README.md

 * Not having a scene definition language, unless we call C++ a scene definition language.
 * Not supporting primitives other than spheres, planes and axis-aligned boxes.
-* Not supporting changing the camera's direction.
-Meaning axis-aligned boxes don't exactly look exciting.
 * Not using CUDA/SSE.
 * Not being able to export the rendered image into anything but an uncompressed BMP file.
 * Not supporting textures, procedural or not, unless we call a plain colour a texture.
 * Not being realtime, unless we call 30 FPS at 160x100 on a 2.1 GHz dualcore realtime.
 * Not using any acceleration structures to make the rendering faster.
-* As of August 28th, it has also been certified to be slow as hell on a Raspberry Pi Model B: ~80 times slower for the same 1280x800 scene, probably because of the kernel that U have there not using hard-float ABI.
+* As of August 28th, it has also been certified to be slow as hell on a Raspberry Pi Model B: ~80 times slower for the same 1280x800 scene, probably because of the kernel that I have there not using hard-float ABI.

 Compilation
 -----------